Brent, Florida

 Brent is a census-designated place (CDP) in Escambia County, Florida, United States.
 It is considered to be a community within Pensacola.
 The population was 23,447 at the 2020 census, up from 21,804 at the 2010 census.
 It is a principal area of the Pensacola-Ferry Pass-Brent, Florida Metropolitan Statistical Area.
 The community is named after Francis Celestino Brent, who played an integral role in the development of Pensacola.

 Geography

-Brent is located at (30.470496, -87.249127), or 3 mi northwest of Pensacola.
+Brent is located 3 mi northwest of Pensacola.
 The elevation is 112 ft above sea level.

 According to the United States Census Bureau, the CDP has a total area of 27.3 km2, of which 26.9 km2 is land and 0.4 km2, or 1.58%, is water.

 The boundaries of the CDP include Fairfield Drive to the south, the city of Pensacola to the east, Interstate 10 (Ensley) to the north, and Bellview to the west.